Error Code 32

 Steps

-5. Restore power and gas, then test Turn the gas supply valve back to the open position (parallel to the pipe).
-Turn the breaker back ON.
-Set your thermostat to call for heat and monitor the furnace through a complete heating cycle.
+6. Restore power and gas, then test Turn the gas supply valve to ON and flip the circuit breaker to ON.
+Set your thermostat to call for heat and monitor the furnace through its startup sequence.

 How to Verify